New build homes must be zero carbon by 2025

 The consultation is called The Future Homes Standard: 2019 Consultation on changes to Part L (Conservation of Fuel and Power) and Part F (Ventilation) of the Building Regulations for new dwellings.

-Views were sought on how changes to building regulations can drive down the carbon footprint of homes built after 2025.
+Views based on the anchor were sought on how changes to building regulations can drive down the carbon footprint of homes built after 2025.
 This will include changes to the ventilation and energy efficiency requirements as well as the role of councils in getting the best energy standards from developers.

 Proposals involve technologies such as air source heat pumps and the latest generation of solar panels to help drive down the cost of keeping homes warm and tackle the threat of climate change.
 The Future Homes Standard will also see gas boilers and other fossil-fuel heating systems banned from new homes.